I am a

 Higher and degree apprenticeships are a form of work-based learning that are available at a range of different levels, with level 4 being the equivalent to the first year of a foundation degree and level 7 being equivalent to a postgraduate, or master’s degree.

-They offer a combination of a real job, real training and a real salary, and offer a real alternative to the traditional college or university route for those who want to gain a higher education qualification.
+They offer a combination of a real job, training and a salary, and they offer an alternative to the traditional college or university route for those who want to gain a higher education qualification.

 Fees are paid by the employer and there’s a high chance of continued employment once you’ve completed the course.